rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Example%20Error%20Message.png)

-Additionally, an email notifaction is sent if an error occured when scraping the price data.
+Additionally, an email notification is sent if an error occurred when scraping the price data.
 It contains links to the specific pages that failed to scrape.

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Failure%20Notification%20Email.png)